Facts at a Glance

 Facilities

-Outdoor Athletic Facilities: Fields for football, soccer, field hockey, and lacrosse, plus two baseball fields, 10 outdoor tennis courts, and a boathouse
+Outdoor Athletic Facilities: Fields for football, soccer, field hockey, and lacrosse, plus two baseball fields, 10 outdoor tennis courts, and a boathouse, brand new outdoor track

 Theater: Marion D. Campbell Performing Arts Center (with main stage and black box stages), built in 2004